 You Might Need…

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-I love giving this bread as gifts during the holidays.
-Rather than just wrapping the loaf bake the pumpkin bread right in these cute disposable loaf pans and just wrap it all up in some pretty cellophane and put a ribbon on it.
+I love giving this spicy pumpkin bread as gifts during the holidays.
+Rather than wrapping the loaf just bake the pumpkin bread right in these cute disposable loaf pans and just wrap it all up in some pretty cellophane and put a ribbon on it.

 Pumpkin Spice Bread Recipe

 This pumpkin bread is both beautiful and delicious with its rich gold-brown color and warm flavors.
 It freezes well so you might want to double or triple the recipe!
 If you love this recipe please give it 5 stars.

 - 1 cup cooking oil